 For many of us, the idea of falling asleep in a timely manner and staying asleep is but a dream.
-Late night shifts, jet lag, and good old insomnia has left many people with only a fraction of the amount of sleep they need.
+Late night shifts, jet lag, and good old insomnia has left many people with only a fraction of the amount of sleep they need, learn more from this sleep consultant certification courses.
 But no matter how difficult you find it, there ways to improve your chances of a restful night.

 The biggest reason for many sleepless nights is bad habits, or rather, a lack of education on the good habits necessary for healthy sleep.
 These habits are aptly referred to by researchers as sleep hygiene.
 You won’t find any magical pills or potions here, just simple, achievable methods and habits that anyone can follow.